-Schools must furnish protractors and rulers to each student for their exclusive use with the paper-based mathematics tests.
-Schools must also furnish hand-held calculators to each student for their exclusive use for both paper- and computer-based testing.
-See Appendix E: Mathematics Tools for complete details on the use of rulers, protractors, and calculators.
+Schools must provide protractors, rulers, and hand-held calculators to each student for their exclusive use with the paper-based mathematics tests.
+See Appendix E: Mathematics and Science Tools for complete details on the use of protractors, rulers, and calculators.

-Each student testing in Grades 5-8 will be provided with a mathematics reference sheet for their exclusive use during the tests.
+Each student testing in Grades 5-8 will be provided with a mathematics reference sheet for their exclusive use during the Mathematics tests.
 For PBT, this sheet is provided as a removable sheet in the front of the student test booklet.
 For CBT, this sheet is provided as a stand-alone document and must be handed out to students before the test begins.
-The following table lists required tools that schools must provide for each grade level for the paper-based 2022 Grades 3-8 Mathematics Tests.
+The following table lists required tools that schools must provide for each grade level for the paper-based 2024 Grades 3-8 Mathematics Tests.
 All tools listed below, as well as the mathematics reference sheet, will be available to students testing on the computer through the NexteraTM Test Delivery System.
-Teachers must also provide hand-held calculators to students taking the Mathematics CBT, as indicated in the table below.
+Teachers may also provide hand-held calculators to students taking the Mathematics CBT, as indicated in the table below.
+If a student taking the Mathematics CBT requests a hand-held calculator, one must be provided where permitted.

 Tool Grades Duration Usage Notes Ruler Grades 3-8 Entire test Examine all rulers to be sure they are in adequate condition and that they do not have pertinent information, such as mathematics formulas, written on them.
 Protractor Grades 4-8 Entire test Examine all protractors to be sure they are in adequate condition and that they do not have pertinent information, such as mathematics formulas, written on them.
-Four-function calculator with a square root key Grade 6 Session 2 only Grade 6 students must NOT be provided a calculator for Session 1 because this part of the test measures proficiency involving calculations. or scientific calculator Note: Grades 3-5 students may NOT use calculators for any session of the Mathematics Tests.
+Scientific or four-function calculator with a Grade 6 Session 2 only Grade 6 students must NOT be provided a calculator for Session 1 because this part of the test measures proficiency involving calculations. square root key Note: Grades 3-5 students may NOT use calculators for any session of the Mathematics Tests.
 Scientific calculator Grades 7 & 8 Entire test See Appendix E for specifications of scientific calculators.